 Nitrogen oxides (NO_x , i.e., NO and NO_2) are not greenhouse gases.
-Nevertheless, these compounds have a central regulatory role in the free radical and oxidising chemistry of the troposphere.
-These chemical cycles regulate the lifetime of methane and the production of tropospheric O_3 and secondary aerosols, all of which have important roles in the natural and anthropogenic greenhouse effect.
-The O_3 produced in the atmosphere as a result of the availability of nitrogen oxides in the atmosphere can affect vegetation growth and human health.
+Nevertheless, these compounds have a central regulatory role in the free radical and oxidising chemistry of the troposphere, regulating indirectly lifetime of methane and the production of tropospheric O_3 and secondary aerosols, all of which have important roles in the natural and anthropogenic greenhouse effect.

 Sources of NO_x include energy production, transport, lightning, soils and biomass burning (Reis et al., 2009).
-They constitute major causes of acid rain and deposition.
-The dominant sink of NO_x in the atmosphere is its conversion into nitric acid (HNO3) and peroxyacetyl nitrate (PAN), which are eventually removed by dry or wet deposition.
+They constitute major causes of acid rain and nitrogen The dominant sink of NO_x in the atmosphere is its conversion into nitric acid (HNO3) and peroxyacetyl nitrate (PAN), which are eventually removed by dry or wet deposition.
 In some cases, NO_x is removed from the atmosphere directly by dry deposition.
 NO_x abundance varies in both space and time because of their short lifetimes and uneven source distribution.
 Some regional assessments are done based on satellite information to clarify such variations and trends.
+NO_x are one of the part of the global nitrogen cycle which recently has been addressed through a number of research initiatives.